Two teenagers killed and two others seriously injured in car crash

 Two 18-year-olds have died after the car one of them was driving hit a tree in Wyken, Coventry, on Saturday morning.

-The pair were found by emergency services in a critical condition but were later declared dead at the scene, West Midlands Police said in a statement.
+The pair were found by emergency services in a critical condition before being declared dead at the scene, West Midlands Police said in a statement.

 “Our thoughts are with their family and friends at this time,” the force added.